 PS.
 These are 2018 prices in South Africa.
 You can bank on the fact that they rise about 10 percent year.

 The overall should be heavy-duty (thick material), white (dark colours make the bees more aggressive), with a zip, and must be OVER-SIZED.
 Big!
 It must be loose because when you bend, if the overall is tight against the skin, the bees can and will sting through the overall.

 Make sure the pockets are sewed up.
-You don't want angry bees down yonder!
+You do not want angry bees down yonder!

 In South Africa, cost is R558; about $39.

 Gloves with a gauntlet are essential.
 I recommend plastic rather than leather, although some folk swear by pigskin.
 The latter are more comfortable initially, but once they've been covered with honey a few times they become hard and you lose the finer movements.
 Plastic gloves are easy to wash.